-All prospective applicants with a HOME or CDBG capital project, or a new housing, economic development, or public service program, are required to schedule a mandatory pre-application appointment.
-Technical assistance for applicants is also available by appointment.
+All prospective applicants with a HOME or CDBG project are required to complete a mandatory pre-application form which may result in the scheduling of a pre-application appointment with agency representatives and Block Grant Staff.
+Technical assistance for applicants is also available by appointment during the application process.

 Additional information about the process, and the review and rating process of applications, is included in Appendix A: Citizen Participation Plan.

-Information about the grant application cycle, including the schedule, is available at:
+Information about the grant application cycle, including the pre-application form and schedule, is available on the Coordinated Grant Application Process website: Coordinated Grant Application Process (kitsapgov.com)